-Looking to reinvent your space with some new kitchen layout ideas?
-These professional design hacks will help you make the most of your kitchen floor space.
+Looking to remodel and need new kitchen layout ideas?
+This professional design advice will help you make the most of your kitchen floor space.

 Kitchens come in all shapes and sizes, and you can be spoilt for choice with kitchen layouts and formation options when starting out on a project.
 The key is to take things slowly, and think carefully about how you use and move within the space.

 Also consider how you see your family might use the room in the future.
 It may be all about food prep now.
 But down the line, it may need to double as place to finish homework, a 'teaching area' where your kids learn to bake, or a sophisticated entertaining spot.